What have we learnt from International Women's Day 2024?

 To improve the situation, we need to collectively recognise that menstrual products are a healthcare necessity, and reduce or eliminate taxes on these products.
 Scotland, for example, has implemented a law providing free menstrual products to anyone who needs them (The Period Products (Free Provision) Act 2021).
 Such initiatives should be replicated and expanded to make sure everyone has access to the products they need without financial barriers.

 We have made great strides towards inclusivity and equality, but there is still a lot of work to be done!
 Freda wants to work with workplaces, hospitality and educational institutions to help make spaces truly inclusive.
-If you would like to see Freda products available in your space, please fill in our business enquiry form and we will get back to you.
+If you would like to see Freda products available in your space, please fill in our enquiry form and we will get back to you.